Manic (Halsey album)

-Manic is the third studio album by American singer-songwriter Halsey.
+Manic is the third studio album by American singer Halsey.
 It was released on January 17, 2020, through Capitol Records.
 It was preceded by the release of three singles: "Without Me", "Graveyard" and "You Should Be Sad", with featured guest appearances by Dominic Fike, Alanis Morissette, and Suga.
 The album debuted at number two on the Billboard 200 albums chart in the US, becoming Halsey's third top-two album on the chart and her biggest album debut in the country to date, selling 239,000 units in its first week.

-Manic was certified Platinum by the Recording Industry Association of America (RIAA), becoming the first album released in 2020 to achieve this.
+Manic was certified 2× Platinum by the Recording Industry Association of America (RIAA), becoming the first album released in 2020 to achieve this.
 Music production was handled by Halsey, Benny Blanco, Cashmere Cat, Finneas, Greg Kurstin, Jon Bellion, Lido, and Louis Bell, among others.
-Primarily a pop record, Manic also draws influences from electropop, hip hop, alternative rock, country, K-pop, and R&B. Halsey described the album as changing its mind as much as she does.
+Primarily a pop, electropop, hip hop and alternative rock record, Manic also draws influences from country, K-pop, and R&B. Halsey described the album as changing its mind as much as she does.
 To promote the album, Halsey embarked on her third concert tour, the Manic World Tour, but after 17 shows it was postponed and then cancelled due to the COVID-19 pandemic.

-Background and sound
+Background and composition

 On October 4, 2018, Halsey released the song "Without Me", her first solo material since her second studio album Hopeless Fountain Kingdom, released in 2017.
 Originally, the song was intended as a standalone track, but was later included on the record, becoming the actual lead single.
 In March 2019, Halsey announced that her third studio album would be released in 2020 and that she wanted it to be "perfect".
-The standalone single, "Nightmare", released on May 17, 2019, was originally intended to be the lead single from the album.
-A scene in the music video for "Nightmare" showed Halsey holding a newspaper reading "MANIC" and another scene where she holds a sign reading "H3 / AI / 10--2019", with the actual day not shown, which some speculated as a hint that the album would be released in October 2019.
+The standalone single, "Nightmare", released on May 17, 2019, was originally intended to be the lead single from the album, but was cut; it later appeared on extended editions of her subsequent album, If I Can't Have Love, I Want Power.
+A scene in the music video for "Nightmare" showed Halsey holding a newspaper reading "MANIC" and another scene where she holds a sign reading "H3 / AI / 10--2019", which some speculated as a hint that the album would be released in October 2019.
 However, it was released on January 17, 2020.